Zxilly/go-size-analyzer/README.md

 > Due to the limitation of the browser, the wasm version is much slower than the native version.
 > Normally costs 10x time to analyze the same binary.
 >
-> Only recommended for analysing small applications (less than 15MB in size)
+> Only recommended for analysing small applications (less than 30 MB in size)

 The web page will look like this: